Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 26 April 2026 03.52.58 UTC
+- WIB: Minggu, 26 April 2026 04.48.57 UTC
-- WITA: Minggu, 26 April 2026 04.52.58 UTC
+- WITA: Minggu, 26 April 2026 05.48.57 UTC
-- WIT: Minggu, 26 April 2026 05.52.58 UTC
+- WIT: Minggu, 26 April 2026 06.48.57 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: technology
+Kategori: nature